This post may contain affiliate links. Please read our disclosure policy.

 How to store red velvet blossoms?

-These cookies can be stored in an air tight container at room temperature for up to 3 days or in the fridge for up to a week.
+These cookies can be stored in an airtight container at room temperature for up to 3 days or in the refrigerator for up to a week.
+Let them come back to room temperature before serving.

-What can use instead of the glittery red sugar?
+What can I use instead of red sanding sugar?

 Hershey's red velvet blossoms on a plate